Applications are OPEN for the 2025-26 school year!

 Sense of Belonging

-KIPP provides a positive, supportive, and anti-racist learning environment where all students are known, respected, and empowered.
+KIPP provides a positive, supportive, and inclusive learning environment where all students are known, respected, and empowered.

-• 100% of our schools prioritize social-emotional learning through a Multi-Tiered System of Supports; 100% of our schools have mental health counselors, which is available to all students irrespective of insurance status
+• 100% of our schools prioritize social-emotional learning through a Multi-Tiered System of Supports.

 Academic Excellence